Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Experiments

 \subsection{Environment and Pipeline Setup}

 Following previous work, we use the CARLA simulator to conduct experiments.
 Our agent database supports nine distinct types: \textit{ambulance, police car, firetruck, bus, truck, motorcycle, cyclist, car}, and \textit{pedestrian}.
 Regarding agent positions relative to the ego vehicle, our framework supports twelve configurations along with seven basic actions, covering a range of spatial relationships and dynamic behaviors that may occur during driving.
-The available actions and relative positions are illustrated in~\cref{fig:relative_pos_action}.
 For the LLM component, we use GPT-4o~\cite{achiam2023gpt} by default to perform prompt analysis, road candidate retrieval, and agent planning.
-Details on the available options for environment setup (\eg, signals, objects, and advanced actions) are provided in~\cref{sec:appdx_setup_details}.
+The available options for environment setup (\eg, signals, objects, and advanced actions) are shown in~\cref{sec:appdx_setup_details}.
 The system prompt is described in~\cref{sec:appdx_sys}, and the prompt formats for each stage are shown in~\cref{sec:appdx_ps}.